Classic French Fish Recipe In 15 Minutes (Yes, Really!)

 When dredging, I find it helpful to designate one hand for wet ingredients (the eggs) and the other for dry ingredients (the almond coating).

 The best part of sole meunière is that delicious browned butter sauce.
 Be sure to pour it all over the tender, flaky fish, then finish with lots of parsley or chives.
-Capers on top would be a delight!
-My mouth is watering.
+Capers on top would be great!

 Chef-Tested Tips 👩🏻🍳